lsh123/xmlsec/src/mscrypto/README.md

 # XMLSec Library: XMLSEC-MSCRYPTO

+## Announcement
+In maintenance mode starting from xmlsec 1.3.0, April 2023.

 ## What version of MS Windows?

 The MS Crypto API has been evolving a lot with the new releases of MS Windows.